Calcipotriol/ Betamethasone Dipropionate Ointment

 Generally not recommended for patients under 12 years of age.
 Use only under strict supervision in adolescents.

-6.3 Pregnant Women—Risk Category, Placental Transfer, and Lactation Advice
+Pregnant Women: Risk Category, Placental Transfer, and Lactation Advice

 Classified as Category C. Use only if potential benefit outweighs fetal risk.
 Avoid breast application during lactation.

-Ensure application sites are not in contact with infant’s skin.
-Avoid use near the breast or clean area thoroughly before feeding.
+Ensure application sites are not in contact with the infant's skin.
+Avoid using near the breast or clean the area thoroughly before feeding.

 Most reactions are localized, transient, and resolve upon discontinuation or dose reduction.